Willard97Liu/Liu-hugo-academic/content/authors/admin/_index.md

 ---

 Hi!
 Thank you for visiting my page!
-I am Gary, who have strong interest on machine-learning-guided formal verification of Hardware/Software.
-I graduated from Xiamen University in Aug 2020, and now I am a first-year Ph.D. student in HKUST(Guangzhou), supervised by [Dr.Hongce Zhang](https://hongcezh.people.ust.hk/).
+I am Willard, who have strong interest on machine-learning-guided formal verification of Hardware/Software.
+I graduated from Taiyuan University of Technology in Aug 2020, and now I am a second-year postgraduate student in NWU(Xian), supervised by [](https://hongcezh.people.ust.hk/)[Professor Li Chen](https://ist.nwu.edu.cn/info/1017/1269.htm).